enyo/iris/README.md

 accordingly so you have proper auto completion when writing your client library.

-### Create service definitions
+### Create iris object

-In a separate file you create a function that returns a `ServiceDefinitions` object.
+In a separate file you create a function that returns an `Iris` object.
 This object will be used to start the server, and to build the files for the client.

-Example `lib/service_definitions.dart`:
+Example `lib/iris.dart`:

 ```dart
 library service_definitions;